Jhonier-Jimenez/la-mountain/README.md

-Hi, I created this app, so I could use an external library for the carousel, in this case I used react-multi-carousel
+Hi, I created this app using React, so I could use an external library for the carousel, in this case I used react-multi-carousel

 https://www.npmjs.com/package/react-multi-carousel